-The plant produces ethanol from grain and molasses.
+Zorg Biogas has experience at the ethanol distillery in Hincesti, Moldova, since 2013.
 The biogas plant was originally designed to work with grain stillage.
-But in fact, it works on grain one season and on the molasses the next.
+But in fact, it works on grain one season and on the molasses the other.

 To calculate a quotation for a biogas plant, please fill out the questionnaire for distilleries.